Dansoftowner/jSystemThemeDetector/README.md

 # Projects using `jSystemThemeDetector`
 If this library is used by your project, let me know in the `Discussions` and I will mention that in this section.

+* [Document Archiver](https://github.com/Document-Archiver/com.sophisticatedapps.archiving.document-archiver) - Archive all your documents in a consistent way, which enables you to retrieve them later fast and easy.

 # Used libraries